Mohamediibra7im/cf-training-tracker/GUIDE.md

 - Recent submissions
 - Solved problems list

-### PIN Management <a name="pin-management"></a>
+### Password Management <a name="password-management"></a>

-Your PIN is your secure password for accessing CF Training Tracker.
+Your password is your secure credential for accessing CF Training Tracker.
 Keep it safe and do not share it with others.

 ---